Corporate Insolvency Proceedings in South Korea

 Effect of commencement of rehabilitation proceedings

-When the court issues an order to commence a rehabilitation proceeding, all compulsory enforcements are automatically stayed, and the secured creditor cannot foreclose on assets of the debtor provided as security without court approval.
+When the court issues an order to commence rehabilitation proceedings, all compulsory enforcements are automatically stayed, and the secured creditor cannot foreclose on assets of the debtor provided as security without court approval.
 Further, rehabilitation claims and secured rehabilitation claims can only be repaid as set out in the rehabilitation plan.

 Differences between rehabilitation claims and common benefits claims

 In rehabilitation proceedings, a creditor’s claims are divided into three categories:

 A rehabilitation claim is one that arises from grounds that existed before the commencement of rehabilitation proceedings, and a secured rehabilitation claim is a rehabilitation claim secured by collateral that is under title of the debtor.
 These can be repaid only in accordance with the rehabilitation plan.
 A common benefits claim, on the other hand, is paid on a rolling basis, regardless of the rehabilitation plan.

 A good example of a common benefits claim is one incurred by the receiver with approval of the court after commencement of rehabilitation proceedings.
 Common benefits claims are similar to allowed administrative expenses under the US Bankruptcy Code and include the following, among other things:

 - wages, salaries and commissions for services rendered by the receiver, their proxies, examiners and advisers, etc;